-The high academic demands of an 11+ curriculum are best met when boys develop good habits and behaviours around learning and wellbeing.
-To that end, an Elmhurst education is shaped around a balance of academic rigour and creative experiences with a focus on developing boy-friendly opportunities for learning indoors and outdoors.
+The high academic demands of an 11+ curriculum are best met when pupils develop good habits and behaviours around learning and wellbeing.
+To that end, an Elmhurst education is shaped around a balance of academic rigour and creative experiences with a focus on developing opportunities for learning indoors and outdoors.

 Led by a Level 3 qualified practitioner, our groups travel just 10 minutes away to enjoy making fire, using tools, learning knot tying and whittling sticks amongst other things.
 Vocabulary is absorbed and outdoor learning builds on classroom themes and discussions.
-The Forest School experience is a valuable reminder to boys of the value of the outdoors to our mental health.
+The Forest School experience is a valuable reminder of the value of the outdoors to our mental health.

 Superheroes: A framework for learning and developing as individuals